bryce-crichfield/echo-tcp/README.md

 The goal of this project was to explore the TCP protocol.
-To this end, the python programming language and socket API were used in a simple and pedagogical manner.
+To this end, the python programming language and socket API were used in a simple and pedagogical manner for CS-3622.
 A socket is communications abstraction, that provides an interface for managing and working with network protocols such as UDP and TCP.